acl-dev/open-coroutine/core/docs/en/ordered-work-steal.md

 ## What is ordered work steal queue?

-An ordered work steal queue consists of a global queue and multiple local queues, the global queue is unbounded, while the local queue has a bounded SkipList with collections.
+An ordered work steal queue consists of a global queue and multiple local queues, the global queue is unbounded, while the local queue has a bounded `SkipList` with collections.
 To ensure high performance, the number of local queues is usually equal to the number of threads.
+I's worth mentioning that if all threads prioritize local tasks, there will be an extreme situation where tasks on the shared queue will never have a chance to be scheduled.
+To avoid this imbalance, refer to goroutine, every time a thread has scheduled 60 tasks from the local queue, it will be forced to pop the `highest priority task` from the shared queue.

 ## How `push` works